Daniel J. Bergeson

 • Represented prominent technology company in declaratory relief action and cross-claims for breach of contract and declaratory relief involving a dispute over the cancellation provisions of an agreement to provide IT services to a large financial institution.

-The Firm obtained a temporary restraining order (2007 U.S. Dist.
-LEXIS 102774), preliminary injunction (2008 U.S. Dist.
-LEXIS 28315), and contempt citation for violation of the temporary restraining order (Order, May 22, 2008) against a former employee who started a competing company using Verigy technology; case settled on the eve of trial and Verigy obtained the IP at issue.
+• The Firm represented Verigy US Inc. and successfully obtained a temporary restraining order, preliminary injunction, and contempt citation for violation of the temporary restraining order against a former employee who started a competing company using Verigy technology; case settled on the eve of trial and Verigy obtained the IP at issue.

-The Bergeson team defeated the motion for preliminary injunction (2006 U.S. Dist.
-LEXIS 52366), obtained summary adjudication of several claims, including misappropriation of trade secrets and false association (2007 U.S. Dist.
-LEXIS 7810), and obtained case dispositive rulings on motions in limine, including exclusion of plaintiff’s damages expert, exclusion of major portions of plaintiff’s technical expert’s report, and exclusion of plaintiff’s entire lost profits damages theory.
+• The Firm Resect Medical, Inc. in an assignment of patent, trade secrets, and false association matter.
+Bergeson defeated the motion for preliminary injunction, obtained summary adjudication of several claims, including misappropriation of trade secrets and false association, and obtained case dispositive rulings on motions in limine, including exclusion of plaintiff’s damages expert, exclusion of major portions of plaintiff’s technical expert’s report, and exclusion of plaintiff’s entire lost profits damages theory.
 The case settled on the eve of trial.

-Following a two-week jury trial, the Santa Clara County Superior Court granted C2 Microsystems, Inc.’s motion for nonsuit.
+• The Firm represented C2 Microsystems, Inc. in a two-week jury trial where the Santa Clara County Superior Court granted C2 Microsystems, Inc.’s motion for nonsuit.
 The case concerned allegations of intentional misrepresentation relating to an IP licensing agreement.
 DVS, Inc., the licensor, brought suit against C2 Microsystems, Inc. (the licensee) and Edmund Sun (the former CEO of both companies).
 DVS alleged that Mr. Sun made misrepresentations on behalf of C2 Microsystems regarding the value of the licensed technology, and sought damages in excess of $10 million.
 The Court found that, as a matter of law, DVS failed to meet its burden of showing that a majority of the DVS Board of Directors relied on any alleged misrepresentations by Mr. Sun.
 The Court also awarded C2 Microsystems, Inc. $133,300 in attorneys’ fees and costs for its successful defense of DVS’s claim of breach of the covenant of good faith and fair dealing.
 The ruling was affirmed on appeal.

 Business Litigation